Michael Lange

 Michael Lange (born March 1, 1950) is an American television director and record producer.

-Biography
+Lange first developed a taste for drama in college, where he served as both an actor and director in a number of productions.
+He studied theatre at George Washington University.
+After college, he started his own regional theatre in Teaneck, New Jersey before moving onto advertising.
+In 1980, after 8 years in the advertising business, he had moved to California aspiring to become a film and television director.
+His first job was on The Fall Guy in 1982 as a post production assistant.
+He went on to gain directorial credits from two hundred and forty television episodes, including The O.C., Beverly Hills, 90210, Northern Exposure, Buffy the Vampire Slayer, The X-Files, One Tree Hill, Dawson's Creek, Everwood, Criminal Minds and Bones.
+He has directed one feature film, Intern, the Disney Channel television movie Jumping Ship, and the ABC Family TV film "My Future Boyfriend".
+He is a co-executive producer/director of the ABC Family series, "Greek" and Lifetime's "Drop Dead Diva".
+In 2010, Lange co-created Flashbang Productions, LLC, a partnership with Shannon Murphy.
+In 2018, Lange launched his own radio show and podcast called "From The Set With Michael Lange".

 Early life

 Born and raised just outside New York City, in Mamaroneck, New York and attending Mamaroneck High School where he was heavily involved in music and a bit in drama, Michael Lange first developed a taste for drama in college, where he served as both an actor and director in a number of productions.
 Although pressured by his parents to become a doctor, he went on to study theatre at The George Washington University in Washington, D.C.
 After college, he started his own regional theatre in Teaneck, New Jersey, and was also active in a number of musical groups.
 He produced and directed several plays at the theatre before moving onto advertising.
 He then worked at an advertising company, Cunningham & Walsh, for five years as a producer, before he moved to Creamer Advertising in New York City for which he served as head of television and radio production.
 In 1980, he quit after eight years in the advertising business and moved to California aspiring to become a film and television director.